-A document titled "PSL 310 Fall 2020 (All Sections) Exam Procedure" will be posted on D2L.
-It is the responsibility of all students to read and understand the entire Exam Procedure document before the

-Unit 1 Exam.
-The Exam Procedure document describes how the online exam will be conducted (including start time at 6:00 pm, at 6:15 you will not be able to enter the exam, it's a 50 minute exam with a 5 minute grace period, open notes are allowed, collaboration with other people is not allowed, students are NOT able to make changes after the 5 minute grace period ends and must submit their exam, and rules about what to do if you have technical difficulty).
+Exam Procedures will be posted on D2L prior to the first exam.
+It is the responsibility of all students to read and understand the entire Exam Procedure document before the Unit 1 Exam.
+The Exam Procedure instructions (to be sent out later) describes how the online exam will be conducted (including start time at 6:00 pm, at 6:15 you will NOT be able to enter the exam, it's a 50 minute exam with a 5 minute grace period, open notes are allowed, collaboration with other people is NOT allowed, students are NOT able to make changes after the 5 minute grace period ends and must submit their exam, and rules about what to do if you have technical difficulty).
 The Exam Procedure document also lists the tips for studying for Open Notes exams.